s3joholl/s3joholl.github.io/_pages/research.md

 <strong>Retirement and Loneliness</strong> (with Sophie Guthmuller, Dörte Heger and Anna Werbeck)

-<strong>A nationwide digital maturity assessment of hospitals: Results from the German DigitalRadar</strong> (with Alexander Geissler, Malte Haring, Volker Amelung, Sylvia Thun and Alexander Haering) - R&R at npj: Digital Medicine
+<strong>A nationwide digital maturity assessment of hospitals: Results from the German DigitalRadar</strong> (with Alexander Geissler, Malte Haring, Volker Amelung, Sylvia Thun and Alexander Haering)

 <strong>The association of hospital profitability and digital maturity - An explorative study using data from
 the German DigitalRadar project</strong> (with Justus Vogel, Alexander Haering, Alexander Geissler and Boris Augurzky) - R&R at Health Policy